avery-mr/burndownForWhat/SQL_TESTING.md

 - Pre-conditions:
 	- At least one user record exists in the Users table
 - Test steps:
-	1. Navigate to Requests (or Connections?) page
+	1. Navigate to Requests (or My Buddies) page
  	2. User enters a username in the search field
 	3. User clicks Search button
 - Expected result: